João Alberto de Souza

 João Alberto de Souza (born 1 October 1935) is a Brazilian politician and businessman.
-He has represented Maranhão in the Federal Senate since 2011.
+He had represented Maranhão in the Federal Senate from 2011 to 2019.
 Previously, he was a Deputy from Maranhão from 1999 to 2003.
 Alberto de Souza was governor of Maranhão from 1990 to 1991.
 He is a member of the Brazilian Democratic Movement Party, for which he was vice governor of Roseana.